Bharat Jodo Yatra: Rahul unfurls national flag in front of Charminar | Politics

 The Gandhi scion also paid floral tributes to his father Rajiv Gandhi's photograph on the stage.

-Congress general secretary Jairam Ramesh said the spot where Rahul Gandhi unfurled the tricolour was the same at which Rajiv Gandhi on October 19, 1990 started the 'Sadbhavna Yatra'.
-Every year on that day, the Congress has raised the national flag here, he said, adding that this time they could not do it on October 19 so they were doing so Tuesday.
+Ramesh said the spot at the historic Charminar where Rahul Gandhi unfurled the tricolour was from where Rajiv Gandhi had started the 'Sadbhavna Yatra' on October 19, 1990.

+Every year on that day, the Congress has raised the national flag here, he said, adding that this time they could not do it on October 19 so they did it on Tuesday.

-The padayatra resumed from Matha Temple in Shamshabad Tuesday morning and halted at the Legacy Palace at Bahadurpura in Hyderabad for an afternoon break.
+The padyatra resumed from the Matha temple in Shamshabad this morning and halted at the Legacy Palace at Bahadurpura in Hyderabad for an afternoon break.

+During the afternoon break, Gandhi interacted with women's groups and discussed economic support, healthcare access, plan for marginalised women and rights of the LGBT community.

+Representing the transgender community, Meera Jasmine talked about the lack of healthcare, educational and livelihood opportunities.

 The yatra's night halt will be at Gandhi Ideology Centre in Bowenpally.